sqwr/prowsebox/CONFIG.md

 }
 ```

+## swscontent
+A boolean value (to set to `true`) in order to enable the logging of service workers code.
+See [swscontent](SWMONITOREDATA.md#swscontent) for more details about the structure of logged service workers code.

+## importedscripts
+A boolean value (to set to `true`) in order to enable the loggin of service workers code
+See [importedscripts](SWMONITOREDATA.md#importedscripts) for more details about the structure of logged imported scripts code.

+## webmanifests
+A boolean value (to set to `true`) in order to enable the logging of web manifests content.
+See [webmanifests](SWMONITOREDATA.md#webmanifests) for more details about the structure of logged web manifests content.

+## io
+Under this

 ## customprofile
-An optional boolean indicating whether a custom browser profile should be created to store the (temporary) browser logs.
+An optional boolean indicating whether a custom browser profile should be created to store the (temporary) user data (cookies, service workers codes, cached resources, etc.).
+With Playwright, this is equivalent to  [launching a persistent content](https://playwright.dev/docs/api/class-browsertype#browser-type-launch-persistent-context) when creating the browser instance to handle the automation.
 - `false`: default value
+- `true`: a custom folder, usually created under `profiles` (or any other folder if you have configured it differenty)

 ## grouping

 ## headless